-- Again, like SPY, the Nasdaq is just "crazy" extended currently.
-With QQQ now pushing the limits of 3-standard deviations, a correction is inevitable, it is just a function of time now. - The Nasdaq "buy signal" is also back to extremely overbought levels so look for a correction to add exposure. - Short-Term Positioning: Neutral due to extensions. - o Last Week: Hold position - This Week: Take profits and rebalance risks. - Stop-loss moved up to \$195 - Long-Term Positioning: Neutral due to valuations
+- Again, like SPY, the Nasdaq is just "extremely" extended currently.
+With QQQ now pushing towards a 4-standard deviation event.
+A correction is inevitable, it is just a function of time now. - The Nasdaq "buy signal" is also back to extremely overbought levels so look for a correction to add exposure. - Short-Term Positioning: Neutral due to extensions. - o Last Week: Hold position - o This Week: Take profits and rebalance risks. - Stop-loss moved up to \$195 - Long-Term Positioning: Neutral due to valuations